graham-fletcher-athome-org/Taca/README.md

    1. Secret manager

-      Secret Manager is used to hold a GitHUB user PAC code.
-PAC codes are issed by GIT hub and allow the GCP service accounts to authenticate as the automation user account from GitHUB.
+      Secret Manager is used to hold a GitHUB user PAT code.
+PAT codes are issed by GIT hub and allow the GCP service accounts to authenticate as the automation user account from GitHUB.

    2. Cloud build.

       Could build is enabled to react to changes within the GitHUB configuration repository.
 Cloud build could be  configured with  many "Builders".
 In this example a sinlge builder is defined aand configured to process changes in the configuration repository.

       1. A GCP service account that will be used as the identity when deploying the system.
+      2. A new empty github repositry that will be used to house the "Self configuration"
+      3. A cloud build trigger that runs for pushes to any branch of the new github repository.
       2. Owner and folderAdmin IAM privilages for the service account on the main folder.
-These privilages de   give this builder "Super user" status on the system.
+These privilages give this builder "Super user" status on the system.
 Suitable controls should there be placed on access to the service account and to the content of the configuration repository.

           | RISK:  Access to the configuration git hub repostory or to the assositaed service account on GCP would enable super user access to the system being deployed.
 This could be used for any action including, but not limited to, deployment of infrastrcuture and the extraction or modification of data. |
           |-|